NOTE: Blog updated in February 2021 with additional influence marketing examples

 Provide a venue for your target audience to express themselves, to bond, and rally behind issues that matter to them.

-You can truly influence when you align your brand itself to the values, causes that bind your customers.
+You can truly influence when you align your brand itself with the values and causes that bind your customers.

 Customers feel they are supporting a cause when they choose socially conscious brands.